RestyaPlatform/board-apps/r_auto_archive_expired_cards/README.md

 ### How it works

-- Age/day for expiration can be set through setting menu found on each list
+- Age/day for expiration can be set through setting menu (Additional Settings >> Auto Archive Days) found on each list.
 - Expired cards will then be automatically archived